-The genes are in-charge of most physical aspects of an organism from the development of an embryo to determining what the next generation will be like.
-Genetics and the molecular biology has enabled the study of how genes work in a cell and determine their functions.
+The genes are in charge of most physical aspects of an organism.
+Genetics and molecular biology have enabled the study of how genes work in a cell and determine their functions.
 Nevertheless, they are insufficient.
-Consequently, biologists all around the world are focused to unravel all the secrets of genes, as a result of which, several discoveries are made each year.
+Biologists all around the world are focusing on unraveling all the secrets of genes.

 Table of Contents

 - List of 7 Important Genetic Breakthroughs of 2018

 - 1. Mitochondrial DNA Can be Inherited Paternally

 - 2. Smoking Pot Can Alter Genetic Profile of Sperm

 - 4. Discovery of New Gene Causing Hair Loss

 - 5. New Epigenetic Drug Strategy to Treat Cancer

 - 6. Is Being Neurotic in Your Gene?